Woo Won-shik: Career

 As speaker, Woo has presided over several important occasions such as the revocation by the National Assembly of the declaration of martial law by President Yoon Suk Yeol on 4 December 2024, during which he climbed a fence to get inside the National Assembly Proceeding Hall and refused to forgo standard procedures despite soldiers threatening to enter the session hall, and the passage of the impeachment motion against Yoon on 14 December.
 Opinion polling held by Gallup at the time also found him emerging as the most trusted politician in South Korea for his actions during martial law and the subsequent impeachment, with a rating of 56%.

-On the eve of the impeachment of acting president Han Duck-soo, Woo ruled that Han can be impeached by a simple majority due to his status as a cabinet minister, paving the way for Han to be impeached by 192 MPs on 27 December 2024.
+On the eve of the impeachment of acting president Han Duck-soo, Woo ruled that Han can be impeached by a simple majority due to his status as a cabinet minister, paving the way for Han to be impeached by 192 MPs.
 Woo was overruled by South Korea's constitutional court three months later, who re-instated Han as acting president.

 Woo considers pro-democracy activist and former Democratic United Party senior adviser Kim Geun-tae as his political mentor and is known to wear a lime-green tie given to him by Kim on matters of important significance.

-In September 2025, Woo visited China and attended the 2025 China Victory Day Parade in Beijing, during which he said he briefly exchanged greetings and shook hands with North Korean General Secretary Kim Jong-un.
+In September 2025, Woo visited China and attended the 2025 China Victory Day Parade in Beijing, during which he said he briefly exchanged greetings and shook hands with North Korean General Secretary Kim Jong Un.

+His term as Speaker ended on 29 May 2026, rejoining the Democratic Party the next day.